foliant-docs/foliantcontrib.dbdoc/README.md

 PostgreSQL will be installed automatically with the preprocessor.

 But Oracle libraries are proprietary, so we cannot include them even in our [Docker distribution](https://hub.docker.com/r/foliant/foliant/tags).
+So, if you are planning on using DBDoc to document Oracle databases, first install the [Instant Client](https://www.oracle.com/database/technologies/instant-client.html).

+> If you search the web, you can find ways to install Oracle Instant Client inside your Docker image, just saying.

 ### Preprocessor